- 6754 E. Wilson St., Fountain, NC 27829

 All images above except for the photo of Eric Lundgren are from Esquire’s archives, which I hope are being studied by some young academics.
 Issue-by-issue they’ll transport you to a very particular view of American culture as it defines itself before, during, and after World War II especially: dense reading, filled with distractions.

-Hughes was meticulous in organizing his donations to the extensive James Weldon Johnson Collection, as the note appended to this manuscript copy of “Slice ’em Down” shows.
-A close reading of this manuscript, the one published in Esquire, and the one published in Akiba Sullivan Harper’s collection of Hughes’ stories reveal several other variations, most of them minor
+Hughes was meticulous in organizing his donations to the extensive James Weldon Johnson Collection, as the 1964 note appended to this manuscript copy of “Slice ’em Down” shows.
+A close reading of this manuscript, the one published in Esquire, and the one published in Akiba Sullivan Harper’s collection of Hughes’ stories reveals several other variations, most of them minor.